 Annie has been a Restorative Practice practitioner for 7 years and trained as a trainer with IIRP in 2014 and with CDI in 2017.
 She is a practicing Restorative Trainer and Facilitator.

-Andy worked for many years as a Training Consultant with the NHS and Social Services in the London and South-East England areas.
-He delivered training and coached staff, working with people with learning disabilities and directly with service users themselves, He also coached staff to work, using pro-active approaches, with service-users who displayed behaviour that seriously challenged services.
+Andy worked for many years as a Training Consultant with both the NHS and Social Services in the London and South-East England areas.
+He devised and delivered training, to staff working with people with learning disabilities, and worked directly with service users themselves, He also coached staff to work, using pro-active approaches, with service-users who displayed behaviour that seriously challenged services.

 Having moved to Waterford in 1999, Andy managed The Pathways Project for 11 years, at the Waterford & South Tipperary Community Youth Service, providing mentoring supports and Progression Programmes to Early School Leavers.
-He also managed the School Completion Programme (SCP) na Siuire, in Waterford City and South Kilkenny.
+He then managed the School Completion Programme (SCP) na Siuire, in Waterford City and South Kilkenny, for 7 years.

-James has many years’ experience of working with marginalised communities with a focus on working with ex-prisoners resettling into the community.
-He has considerable work experience in supporting individuals, groups and communities to address addiction issues and the impacts of neglect and deprivation.
+James has many years’ experience of working with marginalised communities with a focus on working with ex-prisoners resettling back into their community.
+He has considerable work experience in supporting individuals, groups and communities to address anger and addiction issues which stems from the impacts of neglect and deprivation.
 His work includes facilitating self-help groups with the Pathways Centre which supports the social and economic re-integration of former prisoners.
 He has worked with Turas Bluebell to support and facilitate groups of men and women who are stabilising on methadone and going into treatment.
 He works with men and women survivors of industrial abuse in the Christine Buckley Centre.
-He has spent several years teaching mature adults law and social studies at Henrietta Adult Community Education (HACE).
+He has spent several years teaching mature adults’ law and social studies in several centres including the Henrietta Adult Community Education (HACE).

-James is a highly experienced Practitioner with the CDI and a Lead Facilitator with the Alternatives to Violence Project Ireland which is a training programme enabling participants to deal with potentially violent situations in new and creative ways.
-He has experience and expertise in working with young people at risk to support and empower them to make positive choices for their lives.
+James is a highly experienced Practitioner with the CDI and a Lead Facilitator with the Alternatives to Violence Project Ireland.
+The latter is a training programme enabling participants to deal with potentially violent situations in new and creative ways.
+He has experience and expertise in working with young people at risk in Oberstown Campus by supporting and empowering them to make positive choices for their lives.
 Having studied Social Sciences, he went on to complete his Undergraduate in Law, Masters in Adult and Community Education (Maynooth University) and is a is a practicing Restorative Practice Trainer and Facilitator.
 James is currently employed as the Restorative Practice Coordinator in Belvedere Youth Club in the North Inner City.

 Dorothée Potter-Daniau is coordinator for the Alternatives to Violence Project (AVP) Ireland since 2016.
-AVP Ireland is a community of volunteers who run experiential ans peer led workshops in conflict resolution and Restorative Practices, mostly in Irish Prisons but also in schools and in the community and Dorothée is coordinating the development of the programme and of workshops on request, planning, organising and supporting the delivery of workshops and recruiting and supporting volunteers inside and outside prisons.
-She is also an AVP facilitator herself with six years of experience working with prisoners.
+AVP Ireland is a community of volunteers who run experiential ans peer led workshops in conflict resolution and Restorative Practices, mostly in Irish Prisons but also in schools and in the community.
+Dorothée is coordinating the development of the programme and of workshops on request, planning, organising and supporting the delivery of workshops and recruiting and supporting volunteers inside and outside prisons.
+She is also an AVP facilitator herself with many years of experience working with prisoners.

-Passionate about Education and Social Justice, she is now focusing on self-directed and peer led programmes, alternatives to traditional schooling and Restorative Practices.
+Passionate about Education and Social Justice, she is now focusing on self-directed and peer led programmes, alternatives to traditional schooling, Democratic Schools and Restorative Practices.